pubkey/rxdb/docs/RxCollection.md

 ## get a collection from the database
-To get an existing collection from the database, you can either use the `collection()`-method again, or call the collection-name directly on the database:
+To get an existing collection from the database, call the collection-name directly on the database:

 ```javascript
 const collection = await db.collection('heroes');